 \section{Introduction}

-Long context modeling is a fundamental challenge for large language models (LLMs), which is inherently difficult for Transformer-based \citep{vaswani2017attention} LLMs, leading to significant computation and memory overheads during inference and resulting in high deployment costs.
-Much previous research \citep{child2019generating,beltagy2020longformer, rae2019compressive,Choromanski2020RethinkingAW,bulatov2022recurrent, Zheng2022LinearCR, wu2022memorizing,bulatov2023scaling,ding2023longnet} attempts to tackle the long context issue through architectural innovations of an LLM, which still poses difficulties: While the complexity of computation and memory can be much reduced by some approximate methods, overcoming the notable decline in performance on long contexts remains a challenge \citep{liu2023lost}.
+Long context modeling is a fundamental challenge for Transformer-based \citep{vaswani2017attention} LLMs due to their inherent self-attention mechanism.
+Much previous research \citep{child2019generating,beltagy2020longformer, rae2019compressive,Choromanski2020RethinkingAW,bulatov2022recurrent, Zheng2022LinearCR, wu2022memorizing,bulatov2023scaling,ding2023longnet} attempts to tackle the long context issue through architectural innovations of an LLM.
+While they approach long context with a significant reduction in computation and memory complexity, they often struggle to overcome the notable decline in performance on long contexts, as highlighted by \citet{liu2023lost}.
 In contrast to these efforts, we approach the long context problem from a novel angle -- context compression.

-Context compression is motivated that a text can be represented in different lengths in an LLM while conveying the same information.
-As shown in Figure \ref{fig:char_word_mem}, if we use characters to represent the text, it will have a length of 2,572.
-However, if we represent it using (sub-)words, we only need a length of 512, but it can still express the same information\footnote{Strictly speaking, this statement is not entirely accurate.
-Character representation provides additional character-level information compared with word representation, but this information is almost useless for most tasks unless character-level information is needed such as for spelling analysis.
-Therefore, the 2,572-length character representation wastes a lot of context slots.} without affecting the response accuracy.
-So, is there a more compact representation that allows us to achieve the same goal with a shorter context?
+Context compression is motivated by the fact that a text can be represented in different lengths in an LLM while conveying the same information.
+As shown in Figure \ref{fig:char_word_mem}, if we use characters to represent the text, it will have a length of 2,572; if we represent it using (sub-)words, we only need a context length of 512 without affecting the response accuracy.
+So, is there a more compact representation allowing us to achieve the same goal with a shorter context?

-We explore this problem and propose the In-context Autoencoder (ICAE), which is an extension of our previous research on X-Prompt~\citep{ge2022extensible}, for compressing a long context into a short span of memory slots.
-Like a typical autoencoder \citep{Kramer1991NonlinearPC}, the ICAE consists of two modules: a learnable encoder adapted from the LLM with a parameter-efficient adapter (LoRA) \citep{hu2021lora} for encoding a long context into a small number of memory slots, and a fixed decoder, which is the LLM itself where the memory slots representing the original context are conditioned on to interact with prompts to accomplish various goals, as illustrated in Figure \ref{fig:icae_usecase}.
+We explore this problem and propose the ICAE which leverages the power of an LLM to achieve high compression of contexts.
+The ICAE consists of 2 modules: a learnable encoder adapted from the LLM with LoRA \citep{hu2021lora} for encoding a long context into a small number of memory slots, and a fixed decoder, which is the LLM itself where the memory slots representing the original context are conditioned on to interact with prompts to accomplish various goals, as illustrated in Figure \ref{fig:icae_usecase}.